RPWPA/Chat-App/README.md

 # Chat-App
-A chat application made using Node.js, Socket.io and basic front end elements (HTML, CSS, ES6).
+A chat application made using Node.js (Express), Socket.io and basic front end elements (HTML, CSS, ES6).

 [It was made following the tutorial in this video](https://www.youtube.com/watch?v=jD7FnbI76Hg)